90-year sentence tossed in 2019 Mardi Gras bicyclist deaths

 Toney pleaded guilty in October 2019 to 16 criminal counts, including two counts of vehicular homicide, each of which carried a maximum 30-year sentence.
 His plea agreement did not include a sentencing agreement.

-After a hearing featuring emotional testimony from relatives of those killed, and from some of the injured, Judge Laurie White’s sentence included maximum 30-year sentences on each of the negligent homicide counts, and six maximum five-year sentences for vehicular negligent injuring, according to the appeal court opinion.
+After a hearing featuring emotional testimony from relatives of those killed, and from some of the injured, Judge Laurie White’s sentence included maximum 30-year sentences on each of the negligent homicide counts, and six maximum 5-year sentences for vehicular negligent injuring, according to the appeal court opinion.
 While White ordered that some of the sentences for other counts be served concurrently, the total sentence for Toney was more than 90 consecutive years, 60 of those without possibility of parole.

 “Certainly, the pain and suffering caused by defendant’s actions are deserving of a harsh penalty of imprisonment,” the appeals court ruling said.
 “This Court also acknowledges that retribution and deterrence are worthy considerations when imposing sentence in a case such as this.”